boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 };
 ```

-Invoking the action above will update the `state.data`.
+Invoking the action creator above will update the `state.data`.
 Your data reducer is responsible for state.data output.

-We are ready to use actions.
+We are ready to use action creator.
 Now we can implement them in a Component.
 There are many ways to do it.

-You can invoke the fetchData action in the `componentDidMount` lifecycle method, or maybe in the `onClick` method.
+You can invoke the fetchData action creator in the `componentDidMount` lifecycle method, or maybe in the `onClick` method.

 For this article I prepared a simple `<Data />` component.